kubernetes/enhancements/keps/sig-network/2009-dns-autopath/README.md

 The existing DNS conformance tests will be run against clusters with pods using the new "clusterFirstWithAutopath" dnsPolicy.

+## Graduation Criteria

+In order to graduate to beta, we will need:

+Conformance tests exercising this new searchpath.
+Verify performance/scalability via automated testing and measure the improvement over the existing `clusterFirst` mode.

 ## Implementation History

 * <TBD> - Implementable version merged